scotthesterberg/JFrog-Cloud-Installers/AzureResourceManager/Xray/README.md

 ### Steps to upgrade JFrog Xray version

+ARM templates uses a debian installation and you can follow the [official instructions](https://www.jfrog.com/confluence/display/JFROG/Upgrading+Xray#UpgradingXray-InteractiveScriptUpgrade(recommended).1) but for your convenience, you can use this method.

 SSH to the Xray VM and CD to the /opt/ folder.
 Create an empty file upgrade.sh

 ``touch upgrade.sh``